FAStEN: An Efficient Adaptive Method for Feature Selection and Estimation in High-Dimensional Functional Regressions: Conclusions

-We plan to further expand an approach which, we believe, provides significant methodological novelty in the arena of functional regression.
-In particular, we plan to investigate more complex penalties and incorporate both scalar and functional features in the same selection problem.
-Other interesting developments concern the choice of basis system and the number of components ($k$) used to approximate functional observations.
-Formulating a quantitative criterion to determine a different and specific $k$ for each variable and for each task (selection and estimation) would allow one to represent each feature more accurately and may improve the overall performance of the algorithm.
+We plan to further expand our approach by investigating more complex penalties and incorporating both scalar and functional features in the same selection problem.
+Other interesting developments concern the choice of basis system and the number of components ($K$ and $L$) used to approximate functional observations.
+Formulating a quantitative criterion to determine a different and specific $K$ or $L$ for each variable and for each task (selection and estimation) would allow one to represent each feature more accurately and may improve the overall performance of the algorithm.
+Also, we plan to expand our theory in order to incorporate the group structure that may naturally arise within functional predictors (e.g. voxel activation curves recorded in the same region of the brain may be grouped together).